RESEARCH STARTER

 Mikao Usui, a Japanese Buddhist, developed Reiki.
 This spiritual and medicinal practice involves using palm healing as a form of complementary and alternative medicine to treat physical and mental ailments.
 Practitioners claim that using this technique can transfer healing energy to their patients.

-Many of Usui’s teachings reportedly sought the achievement of enlightenment.
+Many of Usui’s teachings reportedly sought to achieve enlightenment.
 However, no belief system or religion was particularly associated with his practices or teachings.

 As a child, Usui was sent to a monastery for his primary education.
-He went on to continue his higher education and eventually received a doctorate in literature.
+He continued his higher education and eventually received a doctorate in literature.
 He studied diverse subjects, including history, medicine, Buddhism, Christianity, and psychology, even later in life.

 Usui’s teachings were influenced by Shintoism, the traditional faith of the Japanese people rooted in the presence of spirits that take the form of people, animals, mountains, and trees.
 During its early practice, Usui’s method was known by another name (likely Usui do, or “the way of Usui”), and it was later changed to Reiki when it reached the Western world.